What is the Lung Cancer Screening Program at Karmanos Cancer Center?

 Why can’t everyone be screened for lung cancer?

-Why do I need three CT scans?
+Why do I need annual CT scans?

 The CT scans will be used to evaluate your lung health and to detect changes that occur over time.
 A radiologist will review your CT scans for abnormalities, and will track any changes that occur from year to year.
 We will send you and your primary health care provider copies of the results.
-Just because the first scan is clear, participants should continue to receive the next two scans in order to ensure that new nodules have not developed.
+Just because the first scan is clear, participants should continue to receive yearly scans in order to ensure that new nodules have not developed.

 What constitutes a CT finding that requires follow-up?